Menu

 • Return transportation according to the option selected: by train from Aguas Calientes to Ollantaytambo and then by agency-owned private vehicle to Cusco, or entirely by private vehicle from Hidroeléctrica to Cusco.

-• Private transportation from Ollantaytambo to Cusco (Regocijo Square), operated by MACHU PICCHU PERU TRAVEL’s own vehicles.
+• Private transportation from Ollantaytambo to Cusco (Regocijo Square),

 Local Guides and Team